simen64/Simple-discord-RAT/README.md

 A simple remote shell through Discord written in Python

 ## maintenance
 I will not be maintaining this project any further, it was a proof of concept.
 And the developing process was not really fun at all.
 Imo the supprocess library in python kinda sucks and i should have written this in something else.
+I am currently learning c++ and might rewrite this in that when I learn more.

 ## Dependencies
 - Python with required libraries (see Getting started)